California Lawyers Helping Car Crash Victims

 Discuss Your Drunk Driving Accident Case with a California Attorney

 Drunk driving may result in catastrophic injuries or even death.
 Although criminal charges may also be brought, the findings of the criminal court may or may not include restitution, and restitution usually will not cover the full scope of your losses.
 It is important to consult an experienced Sacramento DUI attorney if you are hurt or a loved one is killed because of someone else’s intoxication behind the wheel.
 Our principal, Travis G. Black, is a compassionate and tenacious advocate for people who have been injured due to other people’s negligence.
 Based in Folsom, he formerly worked in the insurance industry and as a law enforcement officer, and he can bring his insights about these areas to bear on your case.
-Contact us online or call Travis G. Black & Associates at 916-962-2896 for a free consultation with a motor vehicle collision lawyer.
+Contact us online or call Travis G. Black, Inc. at 916-962-2896 for a free consultation with a motor vehicle collision lawyer.